 The book provides an in-depth review of all forms of dedicated pricing including fixed-variable, utilization scales and over-under.
 The dedicated pricing chapters also cover special topics such as shuttle pricing and mileage band pricing.
 The book also includes four detailed case studies in bid response analysis, a detailed chapter on network analysis, and a special chapter of truckload transportation concepts specifically for truckload shippers.

-Since its release in December 2010, the book has been sold in over 40 U.S. states, 5 Canadian provinces, Mexico, Germany and Saudi Arabia.
+Since its release in December 2010, the book has been sold throughout the United States, 5 Canadian provinces, Mexico, Germany and Saudi Arabia.
 One Fortune-100 shipper purchased over 25 books for their transportation procurement team.
-Many truckloads carriers have purchased copies of the book for training and analysis purposes.
+Countless truckload carriers have purchased copies of the book for training and analysis purposes.